MDxBrian/digital-streaming-system/README.md

 # Limitation
 * Admin - cannot add reviews and comment. (cannot delete root admin)
-* Normal USer - cannot manage all functionality of an admin the movies and actors.
+* Normal User - cannot manage all functionality of an admin the movies and actors.
 * Need to login first, before adding reviews/comments.